bvalmont/Twitter-Sentiment-Project/README.md

 - Sentiment Analysis

-Prior to loading the data into Postgres, we needed to determine whether the tweets were positive, neutral, and negative.
+Prior to loading the data into Postgres, we needed to determine whether the tweets were positive, neutral, or negative.
+For the sentiment analyis, we used VADER sentiment.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media.

 - Database Load